The bicycle is an important means of transportation in The Netherlands. We have a good public transportation system with an efficient railway network.

 Netherlands and will make sure the cardholders get the best possible

-That is why ISIC created the ISIC/OV-chipkaart; a custom made mobility card for international students with lots of benefits coming to you in September 2019.
-For all the information on this card please visit their website: https://www.isic.nl/en/public-transport/
+That is why ISIC created the ISIC/OV-chipkaart; a custom made mobility card for international students with lots of benefits.
+For more information about this card please visit ISIC.

 Buying a bike